Ultimate Lakeland Real Estate Investing Guide for 2026

 Economy

-The average income per person in Lakeland is , compared to the state median of .
-The populace of the United States as a whole has a per capita amount of income of .
+The average income per capita in Lakeland is , as opposed to the state level of .
+The populace of the country as a whole has a per capita amount of income of .

-Lakeland has an unemployment rate of , whereas the state reports the rate of unemployment at and the country’s rate at .
+Lakeland has an unemployment rate of , whereas the state reports the rate of unemployment at and the national rate at .

-Overall, the poverty rate in Lakeland is .
-The entire state’s poverty rate is , with the nationwide poverty rate at .
+On the whole, the poverty rate in Lakeland is .
+The state's statistics disclose a combined rate of poverty of , and a comparable review of national stats reports the nation's rate at .

 Economy Quick Stats